huggingface/lerobot/examples/7_get_started_with_real_robot.md

       gripper: [6, "xl330-m288"]
 [...]
 ```

+Don't forget to set `robot_type: aloha` if you follow this tutorial with [Aloha bimanual robot](aloha-2.github.io) instead of Koch v1.1

 This configuration file is used to instantiate your robot across all scripts.
 We'll cover how this works later on.